silvermango9927/incident-resolving-agent/incident-analyzer-hackathon/incident-analyzer/README.md

 ## Support

-For questions or issues, please refer to the code comments or the `ENHANCED_DESIGN_SHOWCASE.md` file for detailed design documentation.
+For questions or issues, please refer to the code comments or the `ENHANCED_DESIGN_SHOWCASE.md` and `HACKATHON_FEATURES.md` files for detailed design and feature documentation.